shawnr/practical-javascript/GLOSSARY.md

 ## interpreter
 An application used to convert source code in a given programming language into machine instructions that can be executed by the computing hardware.

-## programming language
-A notation for writing programs, which are specifications of a computation or algorithm.

 ## scripted
 A description of a programming language that uses a runtime interpreter to convert source code into an executable file.